verified_user 12-Stage Security Pipeline

 ftp://example.com/data # Non-HTTPS protocol

 Exfiltration attacks often embed secrets — API keys, credentials, private keys — inside seemingly normal outbound requests.
 Sphyr computes Shannon entropy on request payloads and rejects payloads that exceed the configured threshold.
-Known high-entropy but benign patterns (UUIDs, base64-encoded binaries you explicitly allowlist) are excluded from the check.
-This stops LLM-prompted exfiltration attempts before they leave your network perimeter.
+Known high-entropy but benign patterns (UUIDs, base64-encoded binaries) are excluded via gateway-managed allow-patterns.
+This blocks high-entropy payloads before they reach their intended destination — catching exfiltration attempts in transit through the Sphyr gateway.

 {

 Honeytokens are decoy credentials deliberately planted in your agent's context.
-If an attacker steals your agent's context and exfiltrates the honeytoken, Sphyr detects the outbound request to the honeytoken domain, immediately revokes the associated API key, and generates a forensic trail with IP, timestamp, and session data.
-This turns every breach attempt into an early warning signal with zero manual monitoring required.
+If an attacker steals your agent's context and exfiltrates the honeytoken, Sphyr detects the outbound request to the honeytoken domain, immediately revokes the associated API key, and generates a forensic trail with hashed IP, timestamp, and session data.
+This turns every breach attempt into an early warning signal — the revocation and alert fire automatically when the honeytoken is reached via Sphyr.
+Note: detection requires that the exfiltration attempt is routed through the Sphyr gateway.
+Direct connections bypassing Sphyr are not detected.

 # System config (set once per deployment)